jpdery/moobile-core-doc/Source/Classes/Control/ButtonGroup.md

 Name           | Description
 -------------- | -----------
-`button-group` | Defines the element that act as a button group.
+`button-group` | Defines an element acting as a button group.
 Use the `data-button-group` property to specify a subclass instead.

 Events {#events}
 --------------------------------------------------------------------------------